 Get your documents immediately in PDF or Word format, ready to sign and use.

-Florida NDA and Non-Compete Law: What You Need to Know
+Florida NDA and Non-Compete Law You Need to Know

 Florida is known for being a business-friendly jurisdiction that strictly enforces well-drafted restrictive covenants.
 Under Florida Statute § 542.335, non-disclosure and non-compete agreements are enforceable if they are "reasonably necessary to protect a legitimate business interest."